 This one is probably not for the faint-hearted; the story of the yoghurt’s invention may leave some a bit disturbed.
 It has its origin in ancient civilisation, Mesopotamia, around 5000 BC.
 Herdsmen from that time stored milk in containers made out of the animal’s stomach to preserve it while on the go.

 Along the line, they noticed some of the milk stored in these skins became thick and sour due to the presence of good bacteria and was still edible after long periods in the sun.
-Although in recent times, yoghurt is not produced in animal stomachs anymore, the power of microbes is still used to produce yogurt.
+Although in recent times, yoghurt is not produced in animal stomachs anymore, the power of microbes is still used to produce yoghurt, one of the most popular foods today.

 Which of these accidental foods is your favourite?
 Are there any foods created by accident that you know of?
 Kindly share in the comments below.